top of page

 Milan Hausner counsels a patient in his office at the Sadská clinic in 1974.
 A color photo of the same scene in a popular magazine contributed to the end of LSD psychotherapy in Czechoslovakia.
 Picture taken from: Chris Elcock, Erika Dyck, Expanding Mindscapes: A Global History of Psychedelics.
 (2023).
 Royaume-Uni: MIT Press.

-Historical Objective
+Historical

 IFPPsy is committed to exploring the historical mutual influences between psychoanalysis and psychedelics.